wpilibsuite/allwpilib/README-CMake.md

 * `WITH_TESTS` (ON Default)
   * This option will build C++ unit tests.
 These can be run via `ctest -C <config>`, where `<config>` is the build configuration, e.g. `Debug` or `Release`.
 * `WITH_WPILIB` (ON Default)
   * This option will build the HAL and wpilibc/j during the build.
 The HAL is the simulation HAL, unless the external HAL options are used.
-The CMake build has no capability to build for the roboRIO.
+The CMake build has no capability to build for Systemcore.
 * `WITH_WPIMATH` (ON Default)
   * This option will build the wpimath library.
 This option must be on to build wpilib.
 * `WITH_WPIUNITS` (`WITH_JAVA` Default)